 So, you're going to see the Grand Canyon, the most famous natural wonder in America.
-Since a Grand Canyon vacation is a bit of a road trip, which spans other regions outside of the national park, how about also glimpsing natural monuments, hoodoos, arches, natural bridges or caverns?
-How about all of the above?
+Since a Grand Canyon vacation is a bit of a road trip, don't forget to stop at some of the hoodoos, arches, natural bridges and caverns along the way.

 Here's a sampling of the unique rock formations that can be seen within a day's drive of the Grand Canyon.